freenas/freenas-docs/userguide/storage.rst

 dataset and its :guilabel:`Used` and :guilabel:`Available` entries indicate the amount of disk space available for storage.

-Buttons are provided for quick access to :guilabel:`Volume Manager`, :guilabel:`Import Disk`, :guilabel:`Import Volume`, and :guilabel:`View Disks`.
+Buttons are provided for quick access to :guilabel:`ZFS Pool Manager`, :guilabel:`Import Disk`, :guilabel:`Import Volume`, and :guilabel:`View Disks`.
 If the system has multipath-capable hardware, an extra button will be added, :guilabel:`View Multipaths`.
 For each